 Loch McNess

 Loch McNess, located in Yanchep National Park, is a relatively undisturbed wetland with large areas of intact Herdsman Complex vegetation.
-The lake has had relatively good water quality and provides an important habitat for water birds and other aquatic fauna (R Froend, et al., 2004).
+The lake was regarded as having relatively good water quality, hasving provided an important habitat for water birds and other aquatic fauna (R Froend, et al., 2004).
 Permanent water is required to support a local Rakali (Hydromys chrysogaster) population as well as both resident and visiting populations of waterbirds and waders.
-The southern lake at Loch McNess is one of the few wetlands known to contain the nightfish Bostokia porosa and has one of the richest aquatic macroinvertebrate communities of the Swan Coastal Plain.
+The southern lake at Loch McNess is one of the few wetlands known to contain the nightfish Bostokia porosa, and has one of the richest aquatic macroinvertebrate communities, of the Swan Coastal Plain (Horwitz et al. 2009).
 Loch McNess is a wetland of high conservation value because of its intact vegetation, largely unaltered aquatic processes and important populations of fauna (R Froend, et al., 2004).

 Hydrology

-Since early 2011, readings for the staff gauge (6162564) at Loch McNess have frequently been below the gauge’s limit.
-It is therefore likely the decline in surface water levels have continued pasted the levels shown in Figure 9.
-Nonetheless, surface water, which were remarkably stable before 2003 at 7 mAHD, have declined at least 1.5 m to present levels.
+Surface water levels were remarkably stable before 2003 at 7 mAHD, and have declined at least 1.5 m to present levels.
 These declines have been mirrored in surrounding bores (Figure 9).
-Mean maximum and minimum seasonal water levels have decline by 0.9 m since 1994-2004 levels (Table 4).
+Mean maximum and minimum seasonal water levels have declined by 0.9 m since 1994-2004 levels (Table 4).
 Changes in seasonal patterns are difficult to interpret due to staff gauge 6162564 being mostly dry since 2014, but during the period 2009-2014, minimum water levels were not being reached until May, compared to March in the decade 1994-2004.
 A recent increase in water level, as seen in surrounding wetlands during the last few seasons, has not been observed at Loch McNess.
 The dramatic decline in water levels is causing the terrestrialisation of the lake as much of the lakebed is now undergoing recruitment by fringing vegetation.
+Substantial parts of the lake bed are now covered by floating beds of rushes and sedges.
+Open water consists of a very shallow layer of clear water on top of very deep unconsolidated sediments (often referred to as ‘metaphyton’).

 The lake has been non-compliant with ministerial water levels since 2003 and water levels are now approximately 1.0 m below this threshold.
-Modelling of groundwater levels under proposed abstraction reductions will not provide sufficient increases in groundwater to make this wetland compliant with existing thresholds.
+Modelling of groundwater levels under proposed abstraction reductions will not provide sufficient increases in groundwater to make this wetland compliant with existing thresholds (but see below).
 Under the new plan, a proposed threshold of 8.0 mAHD at bore 61612104 will satisfy the proposed threshold of surface waters in the lake at 6.2 mAHD (0.75 m below existing threshold).

+Prior to 2006, evapotranspiration from the lake and its vegetation could be sufficient to account for seasonal fluctuations; the increased amplitude of seasonal variations experienced in recent years mirrors more closely the fluctuations of the groundwater.
+The pattern of change suggests that the karst barrier on the western/southern side of the lake, which has maintained constant water levels, has been breached, probably due to an event-related erosion caused by downstream groundwater abstraction (Muirden pers comm.).